sensu/sensu-go/cli/GUIDELINES.md

 No element should ever be designed so that colour is required to understand what it is trying to communicate.
 It is not a guarantee that the user's terminal will support colour.
-For instance it would not be okay to omit that a message is an error because you've used to the color red.
+For instance it would not be okay to omit that a message is an error because you've used to the colour red.

 Following sections will detail usage in different different scenarios.